Hacker0x01/docs.hackerone.com/docs/programs/export-reports.md

 ### Export Select Reports to .csv File
 To export select reports as a .csv file:
-1. Select the check box of the reports you'd like to export in your inbox.
+1. Select the checkbox of the reports you'd like to export in your inbox.
 You can select as many reports as you'd like.
 2. Click the **Download as CSV** link to download the selected reports.

 ![export-reports](./images/export-reports.png)